codex-academy/codeX_Feb2015Intro/t1-create-red-and-green-blocks.md

 Now run `git add task1.html` to track that file.
 That tells git about the file, and tells it to watch it for changes.

 If there files that you don't want git to track, don't add them using `git add`.
 For example: you might see `task1.html~`.
 That's a local back up file created by your computer, so you don't need to `git add` it.
-If you want to tell git to ignore a file forever, you can list it in a special `.gitignore` file.

 To commit your changes to git, run `git commit -m "task 1 is done"`.